carbon-language/carbon-lang/docs/project/goals.md

 consistent standards.
 It is also important that we hold ourselves accountable to these expectations and have real and meaningful mechanisms to moderate the community.
-When behavior steps outside of our expectations, we need tools, process, and policy for how we will recognize and correct it.
+When behavior steps outside of our expectations, we need tools, processes, and policies for how we will recognize and correct it.

 **An open, inclusive process for Carbon changes.** The community needs to be able to effectively engage in the direction and evolution of the project and